 Make sure you have secured a paper bag for your hen’s and chicks’ bloom stalks.
 Then keep them in a dry place and out of direct exposure to sunlight.
 Also, make sure that doesn’t get damp as they may develop moisture that can promote mold growth.

 We suggest that your silica gel prevent moisture from getting in.
 You don’t have to buy this though.
 Your pill bottles and shoes should come with a free silica gel, which you can reuse for your succulent seeds.
 Shake the bag periodically to remove the seeds from the stalks.
 The paper bag will catch them as they are so tiny.

 Now that you have your seeds, don’t expect them to grow right away.
 It may take a couple of tries before you can successfully grow them, especially if you are a first-timer.
 You can always check on how to grow hens and chicks here.

 How To Propagate Chicks and Hens Successfully

 Propagating hens and chicks is quite simple.
-There are two ways on how to propagate this type of succulents: by seeds or by cuttings.
+There are two ways how to propagate this type of succulent: by seeds or by cuttings.
 When propagating from seeds, you can simply get the seeds you have collected and sprinkle them on the seed tray.